2025 FIFA Futsal Women's World Cup: Opening ceremony

+The opening ceremony was held shortly prior to the second match between hosts Philippines and Poland.
+The event was attended by FIFA president Gianni Infantino along with Philippine Football Federation president John Gutierrez, Philippine Sports Commission chairperson Patrick Gregorio, and Pasig mayor Vico Sotto.
+Filipino girl group G22 performed during the event.

 Group stage

 All times are local, PHT (UTC+8).
 The schedule was announced following the draw.

-The top two teams of each group and the four best third-placed teams advance to the round of 16.
+The top two teams of each group advanced to the quarter-finals.

 Tiebreakers

-The rankings of teams in each group are determined as follows:
+The rankings of teams in each group were determined as follows:

-If two or more teams are equal on the basis of the above four criteria, their rankings are determined as follows:
+If two or more teams were equal on the basis of the above four criteria, their rankings were determined as follows: